sagecodes/intro-tableau/fremont-step-by-step.md

 - - Dimension = Independent variable
 - - Measure = Dependent variable

+No worries if the differences don't click yet!
+But you can read more about them [here](https://onlinehelp.tableau.com/current/pro/desktop/en-us/datafields_typesandroles.htm)

 Measures can be grouped by Dimensions

 Bike rides grouped by Month